McNepp/QApplicationContext/README.md

     QApplicationContext* context = new StandardQApplicationContext;

+    context -> registerService<QNetworkAccessManager>();

     context -> registerService(service<PropFetcherAggregator>(injectAllOf<PropFetcher>()), "propFetcherAggration");

     /*2*/ context -> registerService(service<PropFetcher,RestPropFetcher>(inject<QNetworkAccessManager>()).advertiseAs<PropFetcher>(), "hamburgWeather", make_config({{"url", "https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"}}));

     context -> publish();

-Two noteworthy things:

-1. You may have noticed that the registration of the `QNetworkAccessManager` is no longer there.
-The reason for this is that the class has an accessible default-constructor. `QApplicationContext` makes sure that whenever a dependency for a specific type is resolved and a matching service has not been explicitly registered, a default-instance will be created if possible.
-2. The order of registrations has been switched: now, the dependent service `PropFetcherAggregator` is registered before the services it depends on.
+**Note:** The order of registrations has been switched: now, the dependent service `PropFetcherAggregator` is registered before the services it depends on.
 This was done to demonstrate that, **regardless of the ordering of registrations**, the dependencies will be resolved correctly!
 Also, there are two type-arguments for the Service now: the first specifies the type of service-interface, the second the implementation-type.